crosssenses/GDHRNet/wp3-platform-power/pages/contributions.md

 title: "Question 5"
 subtitle: "What is the legal situation in your country for private restrictions against public actors such as public office holders or political parties?
 Specifically a) Are social networks obliged to be more careful in restricting content from these actors (more so than with content from ordinary users), e.g. because of the public interest in their speech? b) Vice-versa: Are social networks obliged to treat these actors the same as ordinary users, so that a differentiation may amount to discrimination?"
 :---------------------------------------------------------:

+## Austria

+Until now, there are no explicit rules on differential treatment of public actors vis-a-vis other users.
+One Austrian political party, the Freedom Party (FPÖ), however, seems to advocate the need for special protection of political actors.
+A YouTube video of an official speech by Herbert Kickl (FPÖ) in the Austrian Parliament was deleted by the platform due to its infringement of YouTube’s COVID-disinformation policy, and the party’s channel was blocked temporarily.
+[This led to parliamentary questions from Kickl’s party colleagues to the EU Commission.](https://www.europarl.europa.eu/doceo/document/E-9-2021-000333_EN.html) Two FPÖ-MEPs asked the Commission:

+“A companies will thus be able to set filters in future so that popular parties can only make themselves heard if their politics fit in with the company’s own convictions. \[sic!/whole sentence\]

+1. Is the Commission monitoring this development of censorship by private companies?
+2. Will the Commission propose legislation to prevent companies which are used by the population at large from restricting political parties’ freedom of expression?”

+Question 2 clearly differentiates between political parties and users.
+The party also introduced a corresponding [resolution proposal in the Austrian Parliament.](https://www.parlament.gv.at/PAKT/VHG/XXVII/A/A_01257/imfname_879719.pdf) It remains to be seen whether the party’s proposal is going to catch on with the coalition government which it is not part of.
+Until now, there are no further statements from parties and/or public administrators in this regard.

 ## Belgium